Denomycor/Sewer/README.md

 # Sewer
-This is the start o something great :)
+This is the start of something great :)